SimonGlancy/react-headless-hooks/README.md

 withAutoSelect: false
 ```

-If you want to retrieve the selectedData programmatically say on a the hook returns a function selectData which returns the data in the same format as selectedData.
+If you want to retrieve the selectedData programmatically say on a button press the hook returns a function selectData which returns the data in the same format as selectedData.

 ### Input props